 Come discover with us.

-Matt Wills: Imagination, Image, and Impression Imperator (Artistic Director)
+Matt Wills: Imagination, Image, and Impression Imperator (Co-Artistic Director)

 Contact Matt with questions about overall company inquiries, designer and writer submissions.

 Matthew received his Bachelor of Arts in Directing from The Conservatory of Theatre Arts at Webster University, where he directed three Beckett shorts including: Footfalls, Rough for Theatre II, and Act Without Words II.
 His most recent full-length productions include The Water Engine, The Wonderful World of Dissocia (“directed with imagination and passion” – River Front Times), (re)discover's inaugural production The Tragedie of Hamlet: Prince of Denmarke, and Chicago Reader Recommended An Evening of Beckett: Play-Not I-What Where.
 Matthew has also had the opportunity to assist well-known Chicago directors Sean Graney and Matthew Reeder, whom he credits with much of his insight into the theatre world.
 Matthew's theatre dreams are coming true with the development of (re)discover theatre.
 He has always seen himself at the helm of a theatre company and is ready to take on the tempest of the Chicago Theatre world.
 He hopes to see (re)discover theatre push boundaries, while simultaneously making material accessible, entertaining, and interactive for theatre audiences.

 Janet Howe: Composition and Chronology Commander (Co-Artistic Director)

 Contact Janet with questions about audience concerns and costume/prop/design rental